Overview

 Activity Tracker

-By keeping track of the users mental health they can see visual see improvement per workout or overtime.
+By keeping track of the users mental health they can see visual see improvement per workout or over time.

 Personalized Recommendations